-Influenza or 'the flu' is a highly contagious, acute viral infection that spreads easily from person to person.
-Influenza is most often caused by type A or B (or rarely C) virus.
-These viruses infect the upper airways and lungs.
+Influenza (or the flu) is a highly contagious, acute viral infection that spreads easily from person to person.
+Influenza is most often caused by type A or B influenza viruses that infect the upper airways and lungs.

-Flu is not the same as a common cold, and can be a serious illness.
-For some people, such as the elderly and those with underlying medical conditions, the flu can cause serious complications which require hospitalisation.
-It can sometimes lead to death.
+Flu is not the same as a common cold or COVID-19, but it can be a serious illness.
+For some people, such as young children, the elderly and those with underlying medical conditions, the flu can cause serious complications requiring hospitalisation and can sometimes lead to death.

 Symptoms usually appear 1 to 3 days after becoming infected.
 People are potentially infectious to others even before they have symptoms.

 The symptoms of flu can include: